Walia-LLM: Enhancing Amharic-LLaMA by Integrating Task-Specific and Generative Datasets: Abstract

 \section{Abstract}

 Large language models (LLMs) have received a lot of attention in natural language processing (NLP) research because of their exceptional performance in understanding and generating human languages.
 However, low-resource languages are left behind due to the unavailability of resources.
 In this work, we focus on enhancing the \textsc{LLaMA-2}-Amharic model by integrating task-specific and generative datasets to improve language model performance for Amharic.
 We compile an Amharic instruction fine-tuning dataset and fine-tuned \textsc{LLaMA-2}-Amharic model.
 The fine-tuned model shows promising results in different NLP tasks.
-We open-source our dataset creation pipeline, instruction datasets, trained models, and evaluation outputs to promote language-specific studies on these models.
+We also explore the effectiveness of translated instruction datasets compared to the dataset we created.
+Our dataset creation pipeline, along with instruction datasets, trained models, and evaluation outputs, is made publicly available to encourage research in language-specific models. \footnote{For data generation pipeline, see \url{https://github.com/EthioNLP/afri-sft-data}.
+For models and datasets, refer to \url{https://huggingface.co/EthioNLP}. }